jsmr22/terraform-solutions/compute-engine-project/README.md

 # GCP Project with Terraform

-This Terraform project automates the creation of infrastructure based on the architecture diagram for your project on Google Cloud Platform (GCP).
+This Terraform project automates the creation of infrastructure based on the architecture diagram for your project on Google Cloud Platform.

 ## 📖 Getting Started